 For a long time, the iPad was perceived purely as a device for media consumption, but it's increasingly being taken seriously as a design tool.
 And whether you're using Apple's tablet to use the best iPad apps for sketching, graphic design or to organise your daily workflow, you probably don't want to be relying on your fingers.

-However, the iPad capacitive touchscren was never designed to be used by anything other than fingers, and so iPad pens have had to be specially constructed, usually based around a metallic shaft and a soft, squishy tip.
-Many manufacturers have tried to create an intuitive, easy to use iPad pen, and many have failed.
-But here are three that our friends at digital art magazine ImagineFX reckon are worth looking into for using with your favoured iPad drawing app...
+However, the iPad capacitive touchscreen was never designed to be used by anything other than fingers, and so the best iPad styluses have had to be specially constructed, usually based around a metallic shaft and a soft, squishy tip.
+Many manufacturers have tried to create an intuitive, easy-to-use iPad pen, and many have failed.
+But here are three that are worth looking into for using with your favoured iPad drawing app...

 Here’s further proof that not everything on Kickstarter is an overambitious, under-researched project.
-Last September, a design consultancy based in Chicago asked for $7500 to fund the production of an artist’s brush that would work on the iPad.
-Less than six months later, the Sensu Brush started to find its way into the hands of thousands of eager backers.
+A few years back, a design consultancy based in Chicago asked for $7500 to fund the production of an artist’s brush that would work on the iPad.
+Less than six months later, the first Sensu Brush started to find its way into the hands of thousands of eager backers.

 Instead of using animal hair, the Sensu bristles are synthetic and made conductive using a nanotechnology treatment first developed for the Japanese cosmetics industry.
 The result is a brush that looks like a million dollars and paints as smoothly with pixels as real brushes do with oils.

 The latest version, the Sensu Solo, comes in a choice of five colours and features a handle made of aircraft-grade aluminium, giving it just the right amount of weight and balance, and it's $10 cheaper than the standard Sensu Brush (although without the stylus on the opposite end).